Weekly US Foreign Policy Roundtables

 - What is becoming of the Arab Spring

 - The authorities of the President and the Congress

 - Space exploration and ballistic missile defense

-- The Global War on Islamist Terrorism including Iraq, Afghanistan, and Iran
+- The Global War on Radical Islamist Terrorism including Afghanistan, Pakistan, Iran, Yemen, and Iraq and others

 - How U.S. foreign policy is decided

 - The power of the media